mgsx-dev/gdx-pd/README.md

 ## Disable Pd

-In some rare cases you want to disable all Pd stuff (profiling your game without Pd for instance).
+In some rare cases you want to disable all Pd stuff (profiling your game without Pd for example).
 To do so, you need to configure Pd in your launcher(s) :

 ```